nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Introduction
+Welcome to the MedInfo User Guide!

-MedInfo is a desktop application for **private hospital administrative staff**.
-It helps manage your patients, their status, discharge and ward, and your wards.
+MedInfo is a desktop application for **private hospital administrative staff** to help manage patients and wards.

-This is a User Guide for MedInfo that will guide you through installing the app to getting familiarised with its features and using it.
+This User Guide will guide you through installing the app, getting familiarised with its features and using it.
 If this is your first time using this Guide, you may refer to this segment on [how to use our User Guide](#how-to-use-the-user-guide)

 ## Table of Contents